-Description:
+5.5.9.1 Description:

-The “Capture Care Plan Snapshot” capability supports the ability of users or systems capture a point in time snapshot of the electronic care plan.
+The “Capture Care Plan Snapshot” capability supports the ability of users or systems to capture a point in time snapshot of the electronic care plan.

 This capability was created to support interoperability with systems which may receive document snapshots of the care plan.